PeterCamilleri/CX16/docs/vm1_am.md

 address |  ea    | A 16 bit address of an operand implied |  none  | The data type is implied by the op code

+Some instructions need to differentiate between signed and unsigned data.
+For these operations the type is augmented with "s" for signed and "u" for unsigned.

 ### Putting it together

 VM1 assembly instructions (assuming an assembler ever exists) are composed